 Revision Rhinoplasty

-Revision rhinoplasty is performed to correct or improve the results of a previous nasal surgery.
+Revision rhinoplasty or secondary rhinoplasty is performed to correct or improve the results of a previous nasal surgery.
 Whether you’re unhappy with your nose’s appearance or experiencing functional issues after your initial procedure, revision rhinoplasty is designed to address all of these different concerns.

 This specialized procedure focuses on achieving natural-looking results while also restoring function.
-Whether it’s correcting asymmetry or improving airflow, this type of rhinoplasty can provide a fresh start and give you the results that you have been looking for.
+Whether it’s correcting asymmetry or improving airflow, this type of rhinoplasty can provide a fresh start and give you the results that you have been looking for in your primary rhinoplasty.

 Non-Surgical Rhinoplasty

-Non-surgical rhinoplasty uses dermal fillers to make minor changes to the shape of the nose without the need for surgery.
+Non-surgical rhinoplasty uses dermal fillers to make minor changes to the nose shape without the need for plastic surgery.
 It’s a great option for smoothing bumps, lifting the nasal tip, or creating better symmetry.

-This approach is temporary, with results usually lasting six to eighteen months, depending on the type of filler that has been used.
-It’s an excellent choice for anyone who wants to test out small changes or is not ready to commit to surgery.
+This liquid rhinoplasty approach is temporary, with results usually lasting six to eighteen months, depending on the type of filler that has been used.
+It’s an excellent choice for anyone who wants to test out small changes or is not ready to commit to cosmetic nose surgery.

 Frequently Asked Questions